They're usually about 15-20 feet long and hold

 "Mola" is the Kuna word for blouse.
 Molas are one of the primary

-hand stitching layers of cotton cloth in the process known as
+stitching layers of cotton cloth in the process known as reverse

-reverse applique.
-Intricate, very fine stitchery completes the
+applique.
+Intricate, very fine stitchery completes the artwork. ll

-artwork. ll genuine molas are created by a Kuna woman as the
+genuine molas are created by a Kuna woman as the focal point of

-focal point of her own dress.
-The designs are always original and
+her own dress.
+The designs are always original and are an important

 Let me describe a Kuna woman for you.
 They all wear lots of jewelry and beads.
 The beads are very